The Club Success Project List

 Toastmasters is an education organisation.
 And the education program is Pathways.
 Every member should be enrolled in a path, able to find their way to their next project, and mark completed projects as such.

 At each meeting, a couple of the same club officer roles say very similar things.
 To ensure preparation, flow and professionalism, these should be scripted (or at least dot-point cheat-sheeted) for those people.
-And, they can make a handover much easier, or if the club officer is away at a meeting and someone steps in
+And, they can make a handover much easier, or if the club officer is away at a meeting and someone steps in.

 Awards Approval & Recognition